PopSizzle/Responsive-Portfolio/README.md

 ## Utilization

 This portfolio can be used as a way to introduce myself, showcase work I have done during this class, and also as a method for people to contact me.
 It will be a constantly changing site, but the framework is there for me to continue this project as an ever-evolving introduction to myself as a computer programmer.
+It's necessary in today's world to have a portfolio that can both be accessed and look good on all media formats.

 ## Built With